axonops/documentation/docs/authentication/ldap.md

 The rolesMapping has multiple levels based on the configuration of your AxonOps setup :

+!!!
+Info "Please Note :"

+    Values in UPPERCASE need to be updated with your configuration specific values.

   - **\_global\_** : Roles assigned to the _global_ scope apply to all clusters connected to AxonOps
-  - **organisationName/CLUSTER_TYPE**: Roles assigned to this scope apply to all clusters of the specified type,
+  - **ORGANISATIONNAME/CLUSTER_TYPE**: Roles assigned to this scope apply to all clusters of the specified type,
-  - **organisationName/CLUSTER_TYPE/CLUSTER_NAME** : Roles assigned to this scope apply to a single cluster.
+  - **ORGANISATIONNAME/CLUSTER_TYPE/CLUSTER_NAME** : Roles assigned to this scope apply to a single cluster.

+**ORGANISATIONNAME** :  The name of your organisation as shown in the AxonOps frontend, should be equal to the org_name option in axon-server.yml

 **CLUSTER_TYPE** : `cassandra` or `kafka`